mmick66/KDDragAndDropCollectionView/README.md

 ```
 #### Manual

-Add `KDDragAndDropManager.swift` and `KDDragAndDropCollectionView.swift` to your project.
+Add the files in `Classes/` to your project.

 ## Quick Guide